-Another great outside activity.
+- Chalking.
 Chalk in the backyard or on the sidewalk outside.
-It can be washed away when the rain comes or before then with a big bucket of water.
-If you have an easel, you could put it up in the kitchen and use the chalk on the board too.
+It can be washed away when the rain comes or with a big bucket of water.
+If you have an easel, you could put it up in the kitchen and use the chalk on the board, too.

-My son loves stickers and work books.
+- Stickers and Sticker Books.
+My son loves stickers and workbooks.
 I normally have to do some of this with him but it keeps him occupied for a while.

-Print out coloring pages from the Internet of their favorite characters from TV and books.
+- Coloring Pages.
+Print out coloring pages of their favorite characters from TV and books.
 Do a Google search.
-They're are lots of free coloring pages on the Internet.
+There are lots of free coloring pages on the Internet.
 Then they can use chunky crayons to color them all in.

-My son loves putting glue on paper and then we put glitter on it to make nice pictures.
-I have to sit with him to make sure that glitter doesn't go everywhere but it's nice to make pretty pictures.
+- Glitter.
+My son loves putting glue on paper and then sprinkling it with glitter.
+I have to sit with him to make sure that glitter doesn't go everywhere.

 Arts and Crafts Online